yuhanx0728/food-ordering-web-app/README.md

 ```

 For usernames, check out data/User.csv(both vendors and customers).
-Passwords for all users are just "password".
+Passwords for all users generated default to "password", for demo.
 Redo the whole process every time you bulk create dummy data or it will show errors that multiple instances of the same objects are created.